-As much of a piece of the fabric of the annual golf tournament as Amen Corner, Magnolia Lane or skipping balls on 16, the $1.50 pimento cheese sandwich is a staple at Augusta National each April and has been for as long as almost anyone can remember.
+As much of the fabric of the annual golf tournament as Amen Corner, Magnolia Lane or skipping balls on 16, the $1.50 pimento cheese sandwich is a staple at Augusta National each April and has been for as long as almost anyone can remember.
 Fortunately, some things remain the same.

-It hasn’t always been $1.50 ($3 if you tack on chips and a sweet tea), but it’s believed the Southern-style cheese wedge may have debuted at the Masters sometime in the late ‘40s when husband-and-wife team Hodges and Ola Herndon brought sandwiches they’d made in their nearby kitchen to the course and sold them to pimento-craving patrons for a quarter apiece.
+It hasn’t always been $1.50 ($3 if you tack on chips), but it’s believed the Southern-style cheese wedge may have debuted at the Masters sometime in the late ‘40s when husband-and-wife team Hodges and Ola Herndon brought sandwiches they’d made in their nearby kitchen to the course and sold them to pimento-craving patrons for a quarter apiece.

 Given that, perhaps it was a tap-in that Hodges and Ola went with pimento over peanut butter and jelly.